 One myth about apthous ulcers or canker sores is that they are infection and you can catch them from someone else.
 This is not true.
 You will not get an ulcer from someone else, even from kissing someone who has one!

-Three Main Types of Ulcer
+Three Main Types of Mouth Ulcers

 These normally heal naturally by themselves within two weeks.
 Small in size, under 1cm in diameter